derryrivell/Differential-Evolution/README.md

 # Setting

-Install the lastest version of [Matlab](https://www.mathworks.com/products/matlab.html) or you can use [Matlab online](https://www.mathworks.com/products/matlab-online.html).
+Install the lastest version of [Matlab Software](https://www.mathworks.com/products/matlab.html) or you can use [Matlab online](https://www.mathworks.com/products/matlab-online.html).

 # Example Output